gowthamrao/rameritrade/README.md

 refreshToken = readRDS('/secure/location/')
 accessToken = rameritrade::auth_new_accessToken(refreshToken,consumerKey)
 # "Successful Login.
 Token has been stored and will be valid for 30 minutes"
+# Authentication has been completed.
+Other functions can now be used.

 # --------- Step 4 (when needed) -----------
 # The Refresh Token should be reset before it expires after 90 days.